 - Cover Identity Anomaly: Liz Allen takes less than a day to figure out that Miguel's the most likely candidate to be Spider-Man 2099, because his Social Security Number belongs to a dead man, and none of his other credentials check out.

 - Create Your Own Villain: Miguel curing Tempest of her cancer inadvertently turned her into a mutate bug monster that wants to eat him.

 - Cross Through: Miguel shows up in the final issue of All-New X-Factor, where it turns out a character from there is an old acquaintance of Miguel's, and a former employee of Alchemax, out to destroy the company before it was ever made, using the heroes of the modern age.

 - Curb-Stomp Battle: Maestro vs Spider-Man 2099.
 It goes as exactly how you would expect it to.

-- Fish out of Temporal Water: So far Miguel hasn't yet played this straight in vol 2.
+- Fish out of Temporal Water: Miguel doesn't play this straight in vol 2.
 He doesn't seem too bothered being eighty-five years in the past, or confused by it.
 Though he doesn't know what The Wizard of Oz is.